-At least one month before the planned date, the student is responsible for scheduling the date and time of the defense with the Final Examination (Defense) Committee (see above).
+At least two months before the planned date, the student is responsible for scheduling the date and time of the defense, that is agreeable with the Thesis Examination Committee.
+A 12:00 PM -1:00 PM time is recommended since classes are not scheduled during this hour and this maximizes attendance.
 The student must contact the Training Programs Office to reserve a room for the public seminar.